joshbrew/cameraId/README.md

 This is a bunch of tools we're building on top of to explore clientside machine learning applications, and our theme is spectroscopy/hyperspectral and image recognition for food identification and quality.

+## Spectroscopy Procedure:

+- Connect your spectrometer to the application, the camera selection is the same for either the USB camera or mobile camera.

+- Adjust color balance levels if needed, on mobile adjust zoom so the image is filled with the spectrum.

+- Turn on the flashlight on the spectrometer, use a neutral white surface like a sheet of printer paper to take your first averaged image.

+- Click the baseline button to save this image in memory for correcting your next samples.

+- Now image your substances - fish in our case - and save the raw image plus the corrected CSV.
+The raw image will be useful for reproducing results, while the CSVs are the digital absorbance spectrum.
+Results are normalized relative to the baseline.

+- Take several images of each substance, more images is more data.
+When making use of the classifiers built into the app, you can also average guesses to increase confidence in your results.

+- Store images in subfolders named for each class.

 ### Inference times:

 This is exciting for clientside applications: